Professional AssociationsProfessional Associations: ACM | Association for the Advancement of Artificial Intelligence (AAAI) | INFORMS

-I work on decision support algorithms for hard combinatorial feasibility and optimization problems as they arise in the context of real-world applications.
-I am especially interested in the integration of methods from mathematical programming, approximation theory, and artificial intelligence (machine learning and constraint programming), which has proven very successful in boosting the solution efficiency for discrete feasibility and optimization problems.
+I work on cognitive algorithms to provide decision support for hard combinatorial feasibility and optimization problems as they arise in the context of real-world applications.
+Methodologically, I am especially interested in the integration of methods from mathematical programming, approximation theory, and artificial intelligence, which has proven very successful in boosting the solution efficiency for discrete feasibility and optimization problems.
 While an important aim for me is to provide actual software systems that can tackle real-world applications efficiently, the abstraction and generalization of originally problem-tailored approaches to standard solution methods that facilitate algorithm design and algorithm engineering for constraint satisfaction and constrained optimization is a key part of my work.
-My main contributions to this line of research were:
+Main contributions to this line of research were:

 - Symmetry Breaking

 - Invented Symmetry Breaking by Dominance Detection (SBDD) and Structural Symmetry Breaking (SSB).
 SBDD is one of the most cited papers in CP in the first decade of the new millennium.